 Health Risks and Physical Strain

-Beyond acute cold injuries, the tundra environment imposes a unique combination of physical stressors that can lead to exhaustion, chronic ailments, and mental fatigue.
+Beyond acute cold injuries, the tundra environment imposes complex physical stressors that contribute to chronic health problems and physical exhaustion.

 Fatigue and Overexertion